← Back to 漢書

 宿

 Zhu Yun never served again.
 He farmed at Hu, sometimes toured in an ox-cart with students, and every village honored him.
 When Xue Xuan took the chancellorship, Zhu called on him.
-Xue laid a feast, kept him overnight, and over wine said—Yan Shigu gives fanqie for cong.
+Xuan prepared full host-and-guest courtesy, then detained Yun overnight and, at leisure, said to Yun—〈Yan's note: "Cong is read qi-yong fan."
 "Idle in the country—lodge in my east wing and watch the empire's odd talents pass through."
-"You fresh-faced stripling—you think you can press me into clerking for you?"
-Yan Shigu: xiao sheng is a junior scholar.
+"You fresh-faced stripling—you think you can press me into clerking for you?" 〈Yan's note: "Xiao sheng means a newly advanced student.
 Are you trying to hire me as a secretary?"
 Xue never raised it again.

 15